siva-viknesh/siva-viknesh.github.io/_pages/about.md

   <div style="text-align: justify;">
   Sensitivity of multiple Hopf bifurcations and critical Reynolds numbers in lid-driven cavity flow problems, noting the influence of numerical methods and grid resolution.
   </div>
-Here’s how the section will look when incorporated into your page:

----

 ## 🏭 Industrial Experience